wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/monitoring_logs.md

 The Carbon log file (`wso2carbon.log`) covers all the management features of a product.
 Carbon logs are configured in the `log4j.properties` file (stored in the `MI_HOME/conf` directory).

-The Carbon log file is enabled in the product by default.
-You can configure the details that is captured in this log file by configuring the log4j properties.
+The Carbon log file is enabled in the product by default as shown below.
+You can configure the details that is captured in this log file by [configuring the log4j properties](../logs/configuring_log4j_properties.md).

 ```
 # CARBON_LOGFILE is set to be a DailyRollingFileAppender using a PatternLayout.